Data Storage-SQLite Database

 SQLite is an Open Source Database which is embedded into Android.
 SQLite supports standard relational database features like SQL syntax, transactions and prepared statements.
 In addition it requires only little memory at runtime (approx. 250 KByte).

-SQLite supports the data types TEXT (similar to String in Java), INTEGER (similar to long in Java) and REAL (similar to double in Java).
+(similar to double in Java).
 All other types must be converted into one of these fields before saving them in the database.
 SQLite itself does not validate if the types written to the columns are actually of the defined type, e.g. you can write an integer into a string column and vice versa.
+More information about SQLite can be found on the SQLite website: http://www.sqlite.org.

 SQLite is available on every Android device.
 Using an SQLite database in Android does not require any database setup or administration.